-Figure 4 - Alternative B uses the spare pairs for power, so no special transformers are required.
-The second type of PSE is the mid-span PSE (see Figure 5) which can reside anywhere within the 100 m length of Ethernet cable attaching a conventional hub or switch port to an end station.
-The advantage of this device is that standard, off-the-shelf Ethernet switches can be retained in PoE applications since the power comes from the mid-span device and not the switch.
-In this application, neither the switch nor the field cabling is disturbed.
-The mid-span device is not a hub nor a switch but mostly resembles a patch panel with a conventional Ethernet input port and a corresponding powered output port.
+Figure 4-Alternative B utilizes the spare pairs for carrying power.
+No specialized data transformers required at the PSE.
+The second PSE is the mid-span PSE (Figure 5) where the mid-span device can reside anywhere within the 100-meter length of Ethernet cable attaching a conventional hub or switch port to an end station.
+The advantage of this device is that standard off-the-shelf Ethernet switches can be retained in PoE applications since the power comes from the mid-span device and not the switch.
+In this application, the Ethernet switch is not disturbed, as is the field cabling.
+The mid-span device is not a hub or a switch but mostly resembles that of a patch panel with a conventional Ethernet input port and a corresponding powered output port.
 The downside of it is that it doubles the connections and introduces another piece of equipment to mount and energize.
 Mid-span devices are beneficial for testing the PoE concept or for operating with legacy equipment during a retrofit.